Lazy Array Types#

 Suite2pArray#

-Returned when: Reading a directory containing ops.npy
+Returned when: Reading a directory containing ops.npy, or ops.npy directly

 # Reading a Suite2p directory